pokui/nsrc-gns3/docs/gns3-client/index.md

 Uncheck "Enable local server" (that would be if you were running the backend within a VM on your laptop)

 Under "Remote main server" give the IP address 100.64.0.1, TCP port 3080, and the GNS3 server authentication username and password if you configured them.
+If you used the setup script a default one was created for you.
+Check the settings in `$HOME/.config/GNS3/2.2/gns3_server.conf` to verify.

 ![GNS3 Preferences](gns3-preferences.png)